Chart Color Schemes

 Isabella Plains is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Isabella Plains' dwelling structures, as per the latest Census, consisted of 75.5% houses and 24.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 79.6% houses and 20.4% other dwellings.
-Home ownership in Isabella Plains was at 29.3%, with mortgaged dwellings at 50.4% and rented ones at 20.3%.
-The median monthly mortgage repayment in the area was $1,880, below Australian Capital Territory's average of $2,000.
-The median weekly rent figure was recorded at $450, compared to Australian Capital Territory's $425.
-Nationally, Isabella Plains' mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+In Isabella Plains, as per the latest Census, 75.5% of dwellings were houses, with the remaining 24.5% being semi-detached homes, apartments, or other types.
+This is compared to the Australian Capital Territory's (ACT) dwelling structure of 79.6% houses and 20.4% other dwellings.
+Home ownership in Isabella Plains stood at 29.3%, with mortgaged dwellings at 50.4% and rented ones at 20.3%.
+The median monthly mortgage repayment was $1,880, lower than the ACT average of $2,000, while the median weekly rent was $450, higher than the ACT's $425.
+Nationally, Isabella Plains' mortgage repayments were slightly higher at $1,880 compared to Australia's average of $1,863, and rents were substantially higher at $450 versus the national figure of $375.

 Frequently Asked Questions - Housing